 Fulbright grantees enter the United States on an Exchange Visitor (J-1) Visa under the Department of State Program, which requires them to return to their home country for a minimum of two years at the end of the grant period.

-Eligible candidates will be interviewed in early or mid-September, and the final selection and placement will be made in late Spring of 2022 after funding for the Fulbright Program by the U.S. Congress is approved.
+Eligible candidates will be interviewed by end of September, and the final selection and placement will be made in late Spring of 2022 after funding for the Fulbright Program by the U.S. Congress is approved.

 Note on funding: All Scholar (Post-Doctorate) grants and up to two Student (Visiting Research) grants are funded by the U.S. Department of State.
 In addition, Embassy’s local government Fulbright partner organization, Javni štipendijski, razvojni, invalidski in preživninski sklad Republike Slovenije completely funds up to four additional Student Visiting research grants, depending on U.S. affiliation costs and funding availability.
 Javni sklad also covers round-trip, economy class airline tickets for selected Fulbright Fellowship recipients.